Vadim-ATL/Vadim-ATL/README.md

 ### Hi there, I'm Vadim Atlassov!

-👨‍💻 **I'm currently working on**
-- Improving SAM (segmentation) models for 3D CV healthcare domain
-- Browser extension using open-source LLMs for fast email generation

-🌱 **I’m currently learning** 3D CV models, Java Spring Boot/React for FullStack website applications
+### About Me
+I'm a deep learning researcher with 1.5 years of experience in deep learning and computer vision applications in object detection.

+I'm passionate about developing deep learning  applications (object detection and segmentation) for the biological/medical imaging domain.

 💬 **Ask me about** deep learning, computer vision, and the innovative applications of DL and medical imaging.

 📫 **How to reach me:** vadim.atlassov@nu.edu.kz

-### 🚀 About Me
-I'm a deep learning researcher with 1.5 years of experience specializing in deep learning and computer vision applications in object detection.
-I'm passionate about creating and enhancing interactive digital experiences, focusing on computer vision applications in object detection and segmentation for the biological/medical imaging domain.

 - **Areas of Expertise:** Deep Learning, Computer Vision, Object detection and localization: YOLO, R-CNN segmentation, GANs, CNNs

 ### 🎓 Education
 -  M.Sc. in Electrical and Computer Engineering, Nazarbayev University, May 2023